nape-not-another-policy-engine/docs/Writerside/topics/what-problem-does-nape-solve-for.md

 # What Problem Does NAPE Solve For?

+**NAPE allows you to empirically prove that, "you are doing the things that you have stated you are supposed to do," such that the assurance process of verifying that you are "doing what you said you would do" can be automated by computers.**

+## The Only Constant is Change

 Keeping up with all the rules and regulations is one of the biggest challenges in regulated business.
 Relying on old methods—like using lots of paperwork and manual labor—is no longer enough as these requirements grow.
 These traditional methods don’t work well for large-scale operations, are not efficient, and do not help in capturing important information over time.

 Many companies and organizations adopt technology in two ways to address such issues, although they continue to run into limitations due to the scale of the job functions and tasks this regulatory and compliance work creates.

-## The First Adoption Issue - Misaligned Technology
+### The First Adoption Issue - Misaligned Technology

 There is a mismatch between what humans and machines are good at is a reason for this problem.
 Companies do not use enough of the correct technology to handle simple, repetitive tasks that computers can easily do.
 Instead, companies do one or both of two things.